ijlyttle/projthis-demo/README.md

 so that the build would be triggered by either:

   - a change to `README.Rmd`
-  - the clock changing to midnight UTC
+  - the clock changing to 02:30 UTC

 <!-- end list -->